allguitars/React-Router-and-Redux-Demo/notes/Redux.md

 // we'll pass the initial state as the default value to be
 // the state.
 const rootReducer = (state = initState, action) => {
-  return state; // We won't do any interaction for now.
+  return state; // We won't do any interaction for now };
-};

 export default rootReducer;